 I do not blame you, I was the same when I first heard mice in the attic!

 Remove easy access to food.
-Reduce places that mice can hide in your house.
+Reduce places where mice can hide in your house.
 If mice see little food and little protection, they will not stick around.
 If you have a cat, the mice will know and will reduce the possibility of infestation.

-The tips above will help you avoid being woken up by a mouse chewing on your feet, but I am sure you are still concerned so I will leave you with this question:
+The tips above will help you avoid being woken up by a mouse chewing on your feet, but I am sure you are still concerned, so I will leave you with this question:

 Sleep tight, and don’t let the mice bite.